PramodValavala-MSFT/architecture-center/docs/cloud-adoption/governance/design-guides/small-to-medium-enterprise/corporate-policy.md

 ## Next steps

 This corporate policy prepares the cloud governance team to implement the governance MVP, which will be the foundation for adoption.
-For more information, read [Governance MVP design](./governance-mvp.md).
+The next step is to implement this MVP.

 > [!div class="nextstepaction"]
 > [Implement the Governance MVP](./governance-mvp.md)